Konstantin8105/Matrix-Multiply-Part1/README.md

 }
 ```
 Comments:
-- Strange, but it is true, amount of threads put in code.
-The best way to use actual processors on user computer
+- Strange, but it is true, amount of threads has already put in code.
+The best way is using actual amount of processors on user computer
 - We don't see buffer
 - We see using array for intermadiante results.
 Now, it is not clear - it is good or not.
 We will see.

 # Stop theory, more practic, more benchmarks

 Now, we are ready for experiments.
-At the first time, we look on first benchmark in detail for understood each line of code.
+At first , we look at the first benchmark in details for understood each line of code.
 See [code](https://github.com/Konstantin8105/MatrixMultiply/blob/master/simple_test.go)
 ```go
 func BenchmarkSimple(b *testing.B) {